 NASA's default baseline is 1950-1981.
 Changing the baseline to 1900 ±10 years (or 1890-1910) makes a difference of some 0.3°C or 0.54°F, as illustrated by the NASA image on the right.

-The graph below was created with the NASA L-OTI monthly mean global surface temperature anomalies from 1951-1980, and then with 0.29°C added to cater for the rise from 1900 to 1951-1980, which makes the anomaly 0°C in the year 1900 for the added polynomial trend.
+The graph below was created with the NASA L-OTI monthly mean global surface temperature anomalies from 1951-1980, and then adjusted by 0.29°C to cater for the rise from 1900 to 1951-1980, which makes the anomaly 0°C in the year 1900 for the added polynomial trend.

 |February rise 1890-1910 to February 2016|

 For specific months in 2016, temperatures did rise even more.
 It was as much as 1.68°C (or 3°F) warmer than 1900 ±10 years (or 1890-1910), as illustrated by the February 2016 image on the right.

 Changing the baseline to preindustrial (1750) will bring the 2016 temperature rise even closer to 2°C.

 Were these high temperatures in 2016 due to El Niño, or were they a sign of things to come?
 The graph at the top shows that a combination of warming elements could bring the temperature rise from preindustrial to the year 2026 up to 9.68°C or 17.42°F (annual) or 10.02°C or 18.04°F (monthly peak).